davidburstrom/version-compatibility-gradle-plugin/README.md

 incompatibilities.

 As an example, some dependency "dep" has three releases 1.0, 2.0 and 3.0, but only 1.0 and 2.0 are binary compatible.
+It is recommended that the indicated version for each adapter is the *earliest* version the adapter supports, for consistency.
+This means that there's a need for an adapter for version 1.0 and 3.0:

 ```kotlin
 plugins {